 If they are sneezing or coughing, making any wheezing or popping sounds when they’re breathing continuously.

 If they are pupping their beard up and down constantly is a sign that they’re not okay.
 If their beard is black for more than six hours and if they are lethargic or have a loss of appetite those are all signs that they may have a URI.

 URI in bearded dragons can be cured by medicine, fluids, warm baths every four hours to try to break up that heavy mucus.

 Make sure you use probiotics with antibiotics to make sure you don’t get something like yellow fungus which we talked about before.

-Also putting your dragon on an incline position (just like in the picture below) so all of that mucus can drain out of them and get out of them because a dragon doesn’t really know how to blow their nose so this will help them if you do that.
+Also put your dragon in an incline position (just like in the picture below) so all of that mucus can drain out of them and get out of them because a dragon doesn’t really know how to blow their nose so this will help them if you do that.